bogus34/bookshelf-schema/doc/fields.rst

 **maxLength** | **max_length**: Integer
     validate that unencrypted field value length is not greater than maxLength value checked only when unencrypted value available

+.. class:: EncryptedString

+   Internal class used to handle encrypted value.

+EncryptedStringField value became EncryptedString when saved.
+It looses it's plain value.
+You should use method :code:`verify(value) : Promise` to verify value against saved string.

 NumberField
 ^^^^^^^^^^^